Al-Azif/dumper-testing/README.md

 - "Missing" trophy files in patches can cause issues
 - "New" binary decryption function crashes
 - Games that have multiple supported languages or multiple discs may not "install" all the files and the dumper will hang trying to copy it
-  - Can also apparently happen if the disc is dirty and not installing correctly when you dump
+  - Can also apparently happen if the disc is dirty and not installing correctly when you start the dump
   - Current workaround is to make sure you have all the languages and all the discs completely installed prior to dumping
   - Thoughts: Is there a PFS flag that mark these files?
 Or is there some other way to detect "optional" files?